fmi/java-course/03-oop-in-java-ii/lab/README.md

     void watch(Account user, String videoContentName) throws ContentUnavailableException;

    /**
-    * @param videoContentName the exact name of the video content.
+    * @param videoContentName the exact name of the video content: movie or series
     * @return the Streamable resource with name that matches the provided name or null if no such content exists in the platform.
     */
     Streamable findByName(String videoContentName);